UPDATE: JULY 2013

 Dayna has a gift for meeting people right where they are, and walking alongside as they travel the unschooling path.
 Her gentle guidance and wisdom informed and inspired me.
 Over the course of those two days we did a lot of talking, and Dayna offered excellent advice.
 But even more importantly, she modeled the unschooling philosophy in every one of her interactions, and gave me honest, encouraging feedback as she observed my family’s dynamics.

-If, like me, you’ve started to realize that the style of parenting being peddled by other “nannies” is falling short of the mark, choose another kind of parenting: one that is peaceful and full of joy.
-And if you need a little help along the way, consider spending some time with the UnNanny.
-You’ll be grateful you did!
+If, like me, you’ve started to realize that the style of parenting being peddled by other “nannies” is falling short of the mark, explore another kind of parenting: one that is peaceful and full of joy.